 Collections of oriented imagery are managed using oriented imagery catalogs (OICs).
 An OIC is a data structure that references a point-based feature service that defines the camera location, orientation, and image metadata.

 To visualize and explore your own oriented imagery collection, you'll need to create your own OIC.
-To do this, you'll use a set of Oriented Imagery Management geoprocessing tools available from ArcGIS Online.
-(Note that the imagery must be web accessible, so imagery is usually stored in cloud storage.)
+To do this, you'll use a set of Oriented Imagery Management geoprocessing tools available from ArcGIS Online. ( Note that the imagery must be web accessible, either as attachments in ArcGIS Online or as a service from ArcGIS Image Server.)
 The process for creating an OIC is as follows:

 - Store imagery in cloud storage.